2arnav4/Alcovia/DECISIONS.md

 There is no login because the assignment asks for one hardcoded account.
 Both devices use `student_1`.

-The phone and laptop profiles have separate AsyncStorage keys.
-This lets one browser act like two devices without both profiles reading the same local data.
+The phone, laptop and tablet profiles have separate AsyncStorage keys.
+This lets one browser act like multiple devices without the profiles reading the same local data.

 Redux stores the current screen data.
 AsyncStorage saves that data and the pending operation queue.
 The screen updates first, so the student does not have to wait for the internet.